Klinik für Kardiologie

 Genetic background of atrial fibrillation

-This project is part of the Lichtenberg-Professorship of Prof. Dr. Daniela Husser-Bollmann, MD (Department of Electrophysiology).
+This project is part of the foundation professorship of Prof. Dr. Daniela Husser-Bollmann (Department of Electrophysiology).

 Hundreds or thousands of common genetic variants may modulate atrial fibrillation progression and while each single variant has an almost unmeasurable effect, several single variant effects might sum up and finally have an impact on regulators in the atrial fibrillation pathomechanisms.
 This hypothesis can be used to identify candidate genes that are associated with AF onset and progression.